 ODD is a childhood condition characterized by repeated disobedient, negative and defiant behavior toward caregivers and peers.
 In most cases these behaviors are present by age eight, though they can emerge as late as adolescence.
-As many as one in 10 children may have ODD in a lifetime.

-- Actively defying adults' requests or rules
+- actively going against adults’ requests or rules

-- Often losing temper or arguing with adults
+- often losing temper or arguing with adults

-- Showing anger and resentfulness
+- showing anger and resentfulness

 Treatment for ODD